bookofproofs/bookofproofs.github.io/_sources/history/19th-century/clausen.md

 * The reluctance seems to have been on account of Clausen lacking breeding rather than on account of his work.
 * After his first paper, mentioned above, Clausen published two further papers in Volume 2 of Astronomische Nachrichten in 1824: Mondssterne in Altona beobachtet Ⓣ(Observations of  the moon and stars made in Altona), and Anzeige von Druckfehlern Ⓣ(Display of misprints).
 * Three further papers appeared in 1825: Längendifferenzen aus Mondsculminationen Ⓣ(Calculating distances from lunar observations); Auszug aus einem Briefe des Herrn Thomas Clausen an den Herausgeber Ⓣ(Extract from a letter of Thomas Clausen to the editor); and Resultate der Mondssterne beobachtungen Ⓣ(Results observations of the moon and stars).
-* There were, however, distractions for Clausen since his father became ill, their farm was being sold, and three of his siblings were still too young to support themselves.
-* Relations between Schumacher and Clausen went from bad to worse when Clausen fell in love with Schumacher's niece who lived in the same house as her uncle (and Clausen).
 * There was no way that Schumacher would allow his niece to marry someone of Clausen's lowly class so he tried to get him to leave Altona by arranging another position for him.
 * Schumacher suggested Clausen for the position, and the offer was accepted.
 * Clausen was delighted when informed of the job offer and wrote a letter of acceptance on 3 November.